Doctors call out Spotify over Joe Rogan spreading ‘false and societally harmful’ covid-19 claims

 Neither representatives for Rogan nor Spotify immediately returned requests for comment early Friday.

-Spotify has previously removed other episodes from hosts on its platform that have spread covid misinformation, but have not done so with Rogan.
+Spotify has previously removed other episodes from hosts on its platform who have spread covid misinformation but have not done so with Rogan.
 Spotify has deleted 40 unrelated episodes of Rogan’s show from its service, including one featuring Alex Jones, who has pushed the false theory that the Sandy Hook Elementary School shooting was a hoax.
 But Spotify did not pull an April 2021 episode in which Rogan actively discouraged young people from getting vaccinated, saying, “If you’re like 21 years old, and you say to me, ‘Should I get vaccinated?’
-I’ll go ‘no.’”
+I’ll go ‘no.’ ”

 The letter comes as misinformation around the virus and vaccination continues to spread throughout the United States.
-As the highly-transmissible omicron variant has surged in recent months, anti-vaccine influencers have pushed falsehoods in all corners of life — from the wellness world to pregnancy apps.
+As the highly transmissible omicron variant has surged in recent months, anti-vaccine influencers have pushed falsehoods in many corners of life, including the wellness world and pregnancy apps.

 Rogan, a stand-up comedian and color commentator for the Ultimate Fighting Championship, is a lightning rod with a huge following.
 Spotify acquired Rogan’s podcast library in 2020 in a reported $100 million deal.

-The podcast host has previously lambasted the push for mass vaccinations and slammed vaccine requirements for event spaces.
+The podcast host has previously lambasted the push for mass vaccinations and vaccine requirements for event spaces.
 When Rogan announced in September that he tested positive for coronavirus, he said he was using a number of therapeutics and treatments, including the anti-parasitic drug ivermectin, which the Food and Drug Administration has strongly recommended against using to prevent or treat covid.

 Doctors who signed the letter took umbrage with one recent episode in particular featuring Robert Malone, a physician who bills himself as having played a key role in the creation of mRNA vaccines.
 Malone has since become a prominent skeptic of the coronavirus vaccines that have been crafted using the technology, often “promoting baseless conspiracy theories,” according to the coalition.

-Malone used Rogan’s platform to promote “an unfounded theory that societal leaders have ‘hypnotized’ the public,” the group wrote, adding the physician’s false claim has been debunked.
+Malone used Rogan’s platform to promote “an unfounded theory that societal leaders have ‘hypnotized’ the public,” the group wrote, adding that the physician’s false claim has been debunked.

 “Notably, Dr. Malone is one of two recent JRE guests who has compared pandemic policies to the Holocaust,” the letter adds.
 “These actions are not only objectionable and offensive, but also medically and culturally dangerous.”